pandaaured/aured/content/posts/nyctrip/index.md

 ---
 date: 2025-08-01
-linktitle: Transit travel: New York City
+linktitle: Transit travel--New York City
-title: Transit travel: New York City
+title: Transit travel--New York City
 weight: 10
 ---
 From July 24th to July 29th I took a vacation to New York City.
 As a transit